-If you are planning on growing asparagus in your garden this year, you might be wondering how big they will get.
-That way, you can plan the number of plants and the amount of space you will need for your crop of asparagus.
+If you are planning on growing asparagus in your garden this year, it helps to know how big they will get.
+That way, you can plan ahead on the number of plants and the amount of space you will need.

 So, how big do asparagus plants get?
 Asparagus plants have spears that can grow up to 7 feet (2.1 meters) tall!
 However, the spears are harvested for eating when they are 6 to 10 inches (15.2 to 25.4 centimeters) tall, before they start to look like ferns.
 An asparagus plant has a spread of 2 to 3 feet (61 to 91 centimeters) above ground.
 The crown and root system of an asparagus plant can grow up to 6 feet (1.8 meters) in diameter and 15 feet (4.5 meters) deep.